maelle/simplymaelle/content/post/2020-01-15-beanie-baby/index.md

 Conclusion
 ----------

 In this post I set out to find out what animals are the most common among Beanie babies.
 I thought I'd freshen my rvest-ing skill but thanks to the sitemap, that's my rusty dplyr knowledge I was able to update a bit.
 In the end, I learnt that 35% of Beanie babies, at least the one registered on Beaniepedia, are bears.
+Thanks to Beaniepedia maintainer for allowing this fun!